nikohso/RetroBar-WindowsXP-UnlockedNoTopTheme/README.md

 # Install
-Place everything inside the retrobar folder that contains the .exe file It should look like this:
+Place everything inside the retrobar folder that contains the .exe file For example: C:\Program Files\RetroBar (depends on wherever you have placed it)

+It should look like this:

 ![image](https://github.com/wheaow/RetroBar-WindowsXP-UnlockedNoTopTheme/assets/166916970/06e8ac5c-9bf4-4c4b-8200-39570400ee37)

 You might have noticed that two new folders are present in the image, these folders should be there after you place the files inside the folder

-Alternatively you can place them into %localappdata%\RetroBar... if you wanted that for some reason
+Alternatively you can place them into %localappdata%\RetroBar... if you wanted that for some reason (though you might still need to place the Resources folder inside the normal folder)

 # Reminder
 Restart RetroBar for the theme to show up in the drop down